jjv432/SeniorDesign/OpenPLCFolders/README.md

 In this case, these addresses correspond to:

-For a full list of memory addresses, see [this page of the OpenPLC manual](https://autonomylogic.com/docs/2-4-physical-addressing/).
+For a full list of digital IO memory addresses, see [this page of the OpenPLC manual](https://autonomylogic.com/docs/2-4-physical-addressing/).
 ### 9. Upload the progam
 >[!WARNING]
 > The inputs and user button of the PLC will operate properly when only provided power via a USB-C cable.
 However, to use the relay outputs, the PLC _must_ be